-- Action Work with partner Councils to create a developer contribution mechanism for regionally strategic sustainable transport schemes. - Delivering Safe Active Travel - Policy a) The RTS seeks the implementation of measures which improve facilities for those walking, wheeling or cycling. - Policy e) Roadspace for active travel should be prioritised in towns and cities in line with the sustainable travel hierarchy and this should be integrated into local strategies and policy documents. - Action Review destinations served by the active travel network to identify gaps and locations where cross boundary schemes may be required to ensure an integrated, high quality network exists. - Action Deliver road safety measures that enable people to safely use active travel within in the region. - Action Promotional and communication campaigns to highlight the benefits of active travel across the region and encourage people to adopt it where possible. - Action Expand the provision of bike sharing initiatives across the region. - Enhancing Access to Public Transport - Policy d) Shared mobility solutions should be implemented to provide enhanced access to a wider range of transport options without the requirement for ownership. - Actions Identify locations where implementation of shared mobility solutions could be beneficial and reduce the requirement for forced car ownership. - Enhancing and Extending the Bus Service - Policy a) Bus priority measures should be implemented to deliver a network of regional, cross boundary quality bus corridors that link up key urban centres building upon existing bus priority measures. - Policy b) The purpose of bus priority measures should be to provide journey times which are competitive with the car wherever possible. - Policy c) Bus priority should also be designed into major infrastructure and new development schemes. - Action Undertake a Regional Bus Connectivity study for non-Edinburgh travel to identify settlement pairs where travel demand is high and bus services are poor as a means to promoting new routes and connectivity (in partnership with other policies). - Action Work with partners to implement new direct and express services to link settlements across the region that require multiple interchanges or excessively long journey times. - Enhancing and Extending the Train Service
+Action - Work with partner Councils to create a developer contribution mechanism for regionally strategic sustainable transport schemes.

+- Policy a) The RTS seeks the implementation of measures which improve facilities for those walking, wheeling or cycling. - Policy e) Roadspace for active travel should be prioritised in towns and cities in line with the sustainable travel hierarchy and this should be integrated into local strategies and policy documents. - Action Review destinations served by the active travel network to identify gaps and locations where cross boundary schemes may be required to ensure an integrated, high quality network exists. - Action Deliver road safety measures that enable people to safely use active travel within in the region. - Action Promotional and communication campaigns to highlight the benefits of active travel across the region and encourage people to adopt it where possible. - Action Expand the provision of bike sharing initiatives across the region.

+- Policy d) Shared mobility solutions should be implemented to provide enhanced access to a wider range of transport options without the requirement for ownership. - Actions Identify locations where implementation of shared mobility solutions could be beneficial and reduce the requirement for forced car ownership.

+- Policy a) Bus priority measures should be implemented to deliver a network of regional, cross boundary quality bus corridors that link up key urban centres building upon existing bus priority measures. - Policy b) The purpose of bus priority measures should be to provide journey times which are competitive with the car wherever possible. - Policy c) Bus priority should also be designed into major infrastructure and new development schemes. - Action Undertake a Regional Bus Connectivity study for non-Edinburgh travel to identify settlement pairs where travel demand is high and bus services are poor as a means to promoting new routes and connectivity (in partnership with other policies). - Action Work with partners to implement new direct and express services to link settlements across the region that require multiple interchanges or excessively long journey times.